nikhilbisht-thomann/essential-common-utils/README.md

-# Common utilities
+# Essential common utilities

-A collection of utility functions for various common operations in JavaScript and TypeScript projects.
-The `thomann-common-utils` package provides a set of reusable functions for string manipulation, number formatting, URL extraction, and more.
+A collection of essesntial utility functions for various common operations in JavaScript and TypeScript projects.
+The `essential-common-utils` package provides a set of reusable functions for string manipulation, number formatting, URL extraction, and more.

 ## Table of Contents